deepanshs/mrsimulator/docs/installation/troubleshooting/python_errors.rst

 Common Python Syntax Errors
 ===========================

-Python syntax is slightly different than other langues which cause some confusion.
+Python syntax is slightly different than other languages, which causes some confusion.
-The following are some common syntax errors encountered and how to solve them.

-However, the easiest way to find and prevent syntax errors is to use a dedicated code editor.
+Using a dedicated code editor is the easiest way to find and prevent syntax errors.
-We recommend using VS Code on your local machine or Google Colab which runs everything online.
+We recommend using VS Code on your local machine or Google Colab, which runs everything online.
 These programs check for syntax errors as you write code.
+The following are some typical syntax errors encountered and how to solve them.

 IndentationError
 """"""""""""""""

-If you are encountering an ``IndentationError``, this means you have an extra/missing whitespace somewhere in your code.
+If you encounter an ``IndentationError``, you have an extra/missing whitespace in your code.
 Code editors make finding troublesome whitespace easier, but the error should also show the code snippet which threw the error.

-``IndentationError: expected an indented block`` means some code after a class/method/loop deceleration is missing an indent.
+``IndentationError: expected an indented block`` means some code is missing an indent after a class/method/loop deceleration.

 ``IndentationError: unindent does not match any outer indentation level`` means the code didn't return to a previous indentation level.

 ``IndentationError: unexpected indent`` means Python encountered unexpected whitespace.

-Code blocks in Python rely on indentation levels (1 level = 4 spaces) so whitespace can't be placed randomly.
-Code blocks are preceded by a ``:`` and all code in one block has the same indentation.
-To get out of a code block, simply remove an indentation level.
+Code blocks in Python rely on indentation levels (1 level = 4 spaces), so whitespace can't be placed randomly.
+Code blocks are preceded by a ``:``, and all code in one block has the same indentation.
+To get out of a code block, remove an indentation level.

-As an example of indentation, here is some code which adds the numbers 0 to 9:
+As an example of indentation, here is some code that adds the numbers 0 to 9:

 .. code-block:: python